bolotskydev/meme-events/README.md

 ## Browser Support

-Currently the most bleeding-edge features that get exploited in the library is Audio Element and According to [caniuse](https://caniuse.com), it is pretty safe to think that compiled version of meme-events will fly on IE8+, Edge 12+ and therefore almost every version of Chrome & FF & Safari.
+Currently the most bleeding-edge features that get exploited in the library is Audio Element(), the rest if pretty basic ES6+ stuff that is handled by Babel anyway.

+So, according to [caniuse](https://caniuse.com), it is pretty safe to think that compiled version of meme-events will fly on IE8+, Edge 12+ and therefore almost every version of Chrome & FF & Safari.

 The only exception its, of course, Opera Mini, but lets be honest, who cares.